gantoniio/mpc-hc/docs/Compilation.md

     REM SET "MSYS2_PATH_TYPE=inherit"
     REM `MPCHC_GIT` is optional to set if you chose to add it in `PATH` when installing it and have set `MSYS2_PATH_TYPE` SET "MPCHC_GIT=C:\Program Files\Git"
-    REM Optional, if you plan to modify the translations, install Python 2.7 or set the variable to its path SET "MPCHC_PYTHON=C:\Python27"
+    REM Optional, if you plan to modify the translations, install Python 2.7 and set the variable to its path SET "MPCHC_PYTHON=C:\Python27"
     REM Optional, If you want to customize the Windows SDK version used, set the variable SET "MPCHC_WINSDK_VER=8.1"